 Add drop down list to the B and C columns.
-The B column should contain lists lists of Subjects, and the C column a list of Grades.
+The B column should contain lists of Subjects, and the C column a list of Grades.
 Make sure that the cells B1 and C1 don't contain drop down lists.
-When you're finished, should look like this:
+When you're finished, the Subject column should look like this:

 And the Grade column should look like this:

 In the next part, you'll see how to add an error message to an Excel spreadsheet.